forrtproject/forrtproject.github.io/content/home/4-products.md

   buttonurl = "pedagogies/"
   buttondescr = "Discover our pedagogies" name = "Pedagogies" description = "FORRT creates, collects and catalogues examples of successful pedagogical approaches in teaching and mentoring as well as the openness of these resources.
 Interested parties – i.e., scholars, instructors, and educational institutions – can use FORRT’s pedagogies as a template towards the creation of their own teaching strategies.
-FORRT pedagogies will strive to support teachers and mentors to integrate field-specific education with open and reproducible science tenets."
+FORRT pedagogies will strive to support teachers and mentors to integrate field-specific education with open and reproducible science tenets. [*in construction*]"

 [design.spacing]
   # Customize the section spacing.
 Order is top, right, bottom, left.